 Turn-up tool A hand tool used to form stop-ends or to turn down the ends of metal cladding. stop ender Undercutting The corrosion of a metal substrate under a paint film, caused by a score mark, edge or hole. edge creep Underlay A flexible membrane laid under roof or wall cladding to control condensation or provide reflectivity. building paper Uniformly Distributed Load UDL Used as a measure of the wind load on metal cladding, usually expressed in kPa (kilopascals).
 Unwashed Areas of roof or wall cladding protected from washing by natural rainfall at an angle of 45° by a projecting roof or overhang.
 Upstand The vertical face of a flashing or stop end.
 U-Value U R-values rate how much heat loss the material resists from passing through it; U-values rate how much heat the component allows to pass through it.
-R-values rate one single material while U-values measure entire components.
+R- values rate one single material while U-values measure entire components.
 For example, R-values measure how much heat loss passes through fibreglass insulation while U-values rate how much heat can pass through a window component (glass, air, vinyl sash).
-Typical insulation might have an R-value of 19 while a window might have a U-value of 0.35.
+Typical insulation might have an R- value of 19 while a window might have a U-value of 0.35.
 R = 1/U. So a U value of 0.35 would equal an R-value of 2.86.
-As you can see from this example, windows have a MUCH lower R-value than a properly insulated wall.
-R-V alue Valley A gutter at the intersection of two sloping areas of roof that meet at an oblique angle.
-Vapour barrier A sealed impermeable membrane designed to eliminate the passage of water or water vapour. vapour check Vapour control VCL An impermeable membrane designed to minimise vapour check; layer the passage of water or water vapour. vapour retarder Vented A cavity that provides some degree of water vapour diffusion and air movement.
-Ventilated A cavity that has been designed to provide a significant flow of air or water vapour to the outside air, such as a ventilated ridge.
+As you can see from this example, windows have a MUCH lower R-value than a properly R-V alue Valley A gutter at the intersection of two sloping areas of roofing that meet at an oblique angle.
+Vapour barrier A sealed impermeable membrane designed to eliminate the passage of water or water vapour. vapour check Vapour control layer VCL An impermeable membrane designed to minimise the passage of water or water vapour. vapour check; vapour retarder Vented A cavity that provides some degree of water vapour diffusion and air movement.
+Vented Ridging Ridging that has been designed or modified to improve the egress of air from the ceiling cavity.
+Ventilated A cavity that is designed to provide a significant flow of air or water vapour to the outside air, such as a ventilated ridge.
 The NZBC allows for drained, but not vented wall cavities.
 Walkway A permanent or temporary structure placed over metal roof cladding to enable access without causing damage or imposing a point load on the cladding. cat-walk WANZ-WIS The Window Association of New Zealand's Window Installation System.